awsdocs/amazon-application-discovery-user-guide/doc_source/install_on_windows.md

 **To uninstall a discovery agent on Windows**

-1. Open Control Panel in Windows\.
+1. Open the Control Panel in Windows\.

 1. Choose **Programs**\.